Uniform undistortion from barycentres, and applications to hierarchically hyperbolic groups: Introduction

 \subsection{Outline of the paper}

 Section~\ref{sec:UU} discusses translation lengths for actions on spaces with barycentres, which extract a key property of injective spaces.
 Section~\ref{sec:background} covers background on hierarchical hyperbolicity and applies Proposition~\ref{prop:undistorted} to prove uniform undistortion for HHGs.
 This is the starting point for the proof of Theorem~\ref{thm:main}, which occupies Section~\ref{sec:proof-of-main}.
-Finally, Section~\ref{sec:strong_18} discusses the sharpness of Theorem~\ref{thm:main} and analogues for well-known groups.
+Section~\ref{sec:strong_18} then discusses the sharpness of Theorem~\ref{thm:main} and some well-known groups.
+Finally, in Section~\ref{sec:questions} we raise some questions related to this work.

-\textbf{Acknowledgements.} The authors would like to thank Jason Behrstock, Matt Durham, Thomas Ng, Alessandro Sisto, and Davide Spriano for discussions related to Theorem~\ref{thm:main}.
+\textbf{Acknowledgements.} We would like to thank Jason Behrstock, Matt Durham, Thomas Ng, Alessandro Sisto, and Davide Spriano for discussions related to Theorem~\ref{thm:main}.
 We are also grateful to Johanna Mangahas, Lee Mosher, Kasra Rafi, Saul Schleimer, Juan Souto, Richard Webb, and MathOverflow user Sam Nead for helpful discussions about translation lengths on annular curve graphs.
-We thank David Hume for pointing out the examples in \cite{ArzhantsevaCashenGruberHume:negative}, Alice Kerr for reminding us about \cite{manning:quasi}, and Nicolas Vaskou for a discussion about translation length in Artin groups.
+We thank David Hume for pointing out the examples in \cite{ArzhantsevaCashenGruberHume:negative}, Alice Kerr for reminding us about \cite{manning:quasiactions}, and Nicolas Vaskou for a discussion about translation lengths in Artin groups.
+We are very grateful to the referees for numerous comments that improved the paper.

-CA was supported by NSF grants DMS-1803368 and DMS-2106906.
+CA was partially supported by NSF grants DMS-2106906 and DMS-2340341.
 HP thanks the organisers of the thematic program in geometric group theory at the CRM in Montreal, where this project was completed.